UniversalDevicesInc-PG3/Virtual/README.md

 With this nodeserver you can create virtual switches or temperature devices to be used in various applications.

-The virtual switch devices store their data in their variables for now, both value and init.
+Devices store their status in a .db for retrieval on a restart.
 You can add a virtual switch to a scene and that switch can be polled to determine if the scene is on or off.

 The virtual temperature device allows you to extract temperature information from a variable then display that as a device that can be put into a folder for other devices or apps.